coursesAM/APL405/README.md

 - Homeworks must be submitted within a week of posting.
 A penalty of 50% of the mark of the respective homework would be deducted if submitted after the deadline.
 Any submissions two days after the deadline would not be accepted.

 ## Project

+Choose from any one of the catergory of projects you like.
+Each catergory has different maximum attainable marks.

 * Option A (Literature survey) [**15/20 marks**]:
   * Pick a problem that interests you within the domain of civil and/or mechanical engineering
   * Search the literature for machine learning approaches to tackle this problem